 And whenever situations like this arise, I’m pretty sure con-artists will take advantage of the situation to scam land owners and buyers of real estate.

-Why you need to protect your land titles
+Why do you need to protect your land titles?

 Before we dive into how lost land titles can be reconstituted or replaced, let’s tackle why you should protect them in the first place.

 Obviously, your property needs to have a title, if you are going to sell your property and proceed with the transfer of ownership.

 If you think there is no urgency to get your lost title reconstituted or replaced if you have no plans of selling your property in the near future, think again.

 Unfortunately, there are a lot of unscrupulous people out there who can take advantage of the situation when a title is lost or destroyed.
 If you are not paying attention, your property can end up being transferred to someone else’s name without your knowledge.

 This in fact happened when the Registry of Deeds (RD) of Quezon City was razed by fire in 1988, and until now, there are many pending court cases brought about by con artists who took advantage of the situation.

 In a situation where a registered owner lost his/her owner’s duplicate title, and due to termites, fire, floods, or any other event the original copy of the title in the RD was destroyed, it is really possible that bad elements will make fake titles and assert that they are the true owners.

 It’s better to be safe than sorry, so make sure all your land titles are safe and well protected, and this includes your copies of the owner’s duplicate certificate, and the original title with the respective RD’s.